rossgore/rossgore.github.io/_talks/2018-01-01-value-sensitive-agent-based-model-netherlands.md

 location: "Amsterdam, Netherlands"
 ---

 This talk describes the integration of refugees and immigrants in Dutch society using an agent-based modeling approach that incorporates value-sensitive design principles.
-This study presumably examines how different values held by both newcomers and host communities influence social interactions, policy effectiveness, and overall integration outcomes.
+This study examines how different values held by both newcomers and host communities influence social interactions, policy effectiveness, and overall integration outcomes.